microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/beta/docs/Microsoft.Graph.Beta.Users.Actions.md

 ### [Send-MgBetaUserMail](Send-MgBetaUserMail.md)
 Send the message specified in the request body using either JSON or MIME format.
-When using JSON format you can include an attachment and use a mention to call out another user in the new message.
+When using JSON format, you can include an attachment and use a mention to call out another user in the new message.
-When using MIME format:\n- Provide the applicable Internet message headers and the MIME content, all encoded in base64 format in the request body.\n- Add any attachments and S/MIME properties to the MIME content.
-This method saves the message in the Sent Items folder.
+When using MIME format: This method saves the message in the Sent Items folder.
 Alternatively, create a draft message to send later.
 To learn more about the steps involved in the backend before a mail is delivered to recipients, see here.